 - Artistic, social, cultural merit or impact

 Docubase is a curated database not an exhaustive one.
-We are researchers, and find our projects by looking at festivals, incubators, interactive documentary websites, art, design, and technology innovation centers and other tastemakers.
+We find our projects by looking at festivals, incubators, interactive documentary websites, art, design, and technology innovation centers and other tastemakers.
 Guest curators select their own list of projects.
 We look across disciplines and scour the arts, journalism, photography, and games.
 The public suggests projects or tags, and we always include at least one of these suggested projects in our monthly showcase.

 While most of our projects come from the United States, Canada, and France, we actively seek projects from other regions.
 We are always looking for projects that represent diverse populations and subject matter.

 With Docubase, there are many ways to participate in documentary storytelling: as author, subject, or explorer.
 Jump in.
 Become one.
 Become all.

 For sheer innovation and unpredictability, few things can compete with the emergence of a new media practice.
 Conventions, orthodoxies and routine have not yet set in.
 Virtually anything is possible.
 Consider the earliest years of film, radio and television – before any rules or best practices or institutional mandates existed – when media makers could engage in unparalleled levels of experimentation.
 Today, this untamed creative fervor can be found in the new documentary – a fast-emerging form that includes interaction, participation and community-creation.
 This development has served as a catalyst, challenging our inherited notions of story, transforming it and at times moving beyond it.
 It affords new vantage points, and requires new literacies.